-Indicator Descriptions Indicator Codes Indicator Names

-Secondary Level (continued) •

-The percentage of CTE concentrators in career and technical education programs and programs of study that 4S1 Non-traditional

-lead to non-traditional fields.
-Program

-Concentration
+Indicator Descriptions Indicator Codes Indicator Names Secondary Level (continued) The percentage of CTE concentrators in career and technical education programs and programs of study that lead to non-traditional fields.
+4S1 Non-traditional Program Concentration Numerator: Number/percent of under-represented gender CTE concentrators in a single CTE program of study that leads to employment in a non-traditional field.
+Denominator: Number/percent of CTE concentrators in a single CTE program of study that leads to employment in a non-traditional field.
+The eligible agency must include at least one program quality indicator-5S1, 5S2, that are statewide, valid, reliable, and comparable across the State. or 5S3-and may inclu ide any other quality measure(s) The percentage of CTE concentrators graduating from high school having attained a recognized postsecondary credential.
+5S1 Program Quality - Attained Recognized Postsecondary Credential Numerator: Credential Number/percent of CTE concentrators who attained a recognized postsecondary credential as part of the ESSA school accountability model.
+Denominator: Number/percent of CTE concentrators who exited secondary education as part of the state's ESSA computation of four-year graduation rate.
+The percentage of CTE concentrators graduating from high school having attained postsecondary credits in the relevant career and technical education 5S2 Program Quality - Attained Postsecondary Credits program or program of study earned through a dual or concurrent enrollment or another credit transfer agreement.
 Numerator:

-Number/percent of under-represented gender CTE concentrators in a single CTE program of study that leads

-to employment in a nontraditional field.

-Denominator:

-Number/percent of CTE concentrators in a single CTE program of study that leads to employment in a

-nontraditional field.

-The eligible agency must include at least one program quality indicator-5S1, 5S2, or 5S3-and may include any other quality measu re(s) that are

-statewide, valid, reliable, and comparable across the State.

-The percentage of CTE concentrators graduating from high school having attained a recognized postsecondary 5S1 Program Quality -

-credential.
-Attained

-Recognized

-Numerator: Postsecondary

-Number/percent of CTE concentrators who attained a recognized postsecondary credential as part of the ESSA Credential

-school accountability model.

-Denominator:

-Number/percent of CTE concentrators who exited secondary education as part of the state's ESSA

-computation of four-year graduation rate.